tangowithcode/tango_with_django_2/manuscript/chapter15-rango-exercises.md

 It would also be useful to let users inspect and edit their own profiles once they have been created.
 To do this, undertake the following steps.

 1. Create a new template called `profile.html`.
 This should live in the `rango` templates directory.
 Within this template, add in the fields associated with the `UserProfile` and the `User` instances, such as the username, website and user profile image.
-2. Create a view called `profile()` in Rango's `views.py`.
+2. Create a new view in Rango's `views.py`.
 This view will obtain the necessary information required in order to render the `profile.html` template.
-3. Map the URL `/rango/profile/` to your new `profile()` view.
+3. Map the URL `/rango/profile/` to your new view.
 The mapping should have name of `profile`.
 4. Finally, you should add a link in the `base.html` navigation bar called *Profile*.
 This link should only be available to users who are logged in (those that pass the check `{% if user.is_authenticated %}`).

 To allow users to browse through other user profiles, you can also create a *users page* that lists all users registered on Rango.
 If you click on a username, you will then be redirected to their *profile page.* However, **you must ensure that a user is only able to edit their own profile**, and that logged in users can see the users page!

+In order to allow users to view different profiles, you'll need to tweak the URL mapping to allow for the provision of a username, too.
+Instead of simply using `/rango/profile/`, you should allow for a username using the mapping `/rango/profile/<username>/`.
+For this to work, you will of course need to update the view you create, too.

 T> ### Referencing Uploaded Content in Templates
 T> If you have successfully completed all of the [Templates and Media Files chapter](#section-templates-upload), your Django setup should be ready to deal with the uploading and serving of user-defined media files (in this case, profile images).
 You should be able to reference the `MEDIA_URL` URL (defined in `settings.py`) in your templates through use of the `{{ MEDIA_URL }}` tag, provided by the [media template context processor](https://docs.djangoproject.com/en/2.1/howto/static-files/).
 We asked you to try this out as an exercises much earlier in the book.
 Displaying an image `cat.jpg`, the associated HTML markup would be `<img src="{{ MEDIA_URL}}cat.jpg">`.